 Wondering where to find things to do in Santa Monica?
 Santa Monica is the perfect beach town with a plethora of attractions.
-More so than adjacent Malibu or Venice Beach, Santa Monica manages the ideal balance of seaside charm and coastal sophistication.
+Even more so than adjacent Malibu or Venice Beach, Santa Monica manages the ideal balance of seaside charm and coastal sophistication.
 This makes it an entirely attractive travel destination.
-At just 8.3 square miles, you’ll find Santa Monica to be very walkable, yet with a laid-back warmth to it.
+At just 8.3 square miles, you’ll find Santa Monica to be very walkable with a laid-back warmth to it.

 The city offers a variety of attractions, so you'll never be left to wonder what to do in Santa Monica.
 Your itinerary can be as complex or as simple as you wish—fill your days with museum-hopping and world-class shopping, or relax on the beach and watch the world go by.
 Here are some of the top Santa Monica attractions and activities.

 SANTA MONICA BEACH